Skip to Content

 Taking pictures on hikes is a great activity to help teach kids to appreciate nature while not destroying it by picking flowers, etc.

-image of girl taking picture on hiking trail
+a girl taking picture on hiking trail

-17. Learn hiking songs for kids.
+16. Learn hiking songs for kids

 Not only is having the right hiking gear for kids important, it will help get your kids excited about hiking.
 Buy your kids real hiking boots like yours and they will get excited to go hiking with you.